mrroy01-bit/mrroy01-bit/README.md

 <img align="right" alt="Coding" width="400" src="https://raw.githubusercontent.com/hasibul-hasan-shuvo/hasibul-hasan-shuvo/main/images/coding-boy.gif"/>

-I'm a passionate Full Stack Developer who transforms ideas into robust digital solutions.
-With expertise in the MERN stack and a keen eye for design, I specialize in:
+I'm a passionate Full Stack & Mobile Developer who transforms ideas into robust digital solutions.
+With expertise in the MERN stack, React Native with Expo, and a keen eye for design, I specialize in:

-- 🎯 Building scalable, high-performance web applications
+- 🎯 Building scalable web and mobile applications
 - 💡 Architecting clean, maintainable code solutions
-- 🌐 Creating seamless user experiences
+- 🌐 Creating seamless cross-platform experiences
+- 📱 Developing native-like mobile apps using Expo
 - 🔧 Implementing modern development practices
-- 📱 Developing responsive, mobile-first applications
+- 🚀 Optimizing app performance and user experience

 I believe in the power of technology to solve real-world problems and am constantly exploring new ways to push the boundaries of what's possible in web development.

 ### 💫 What I bring to the table:

 - 🎯 Clean, efficient, and maintainable code architecture
 - 💡 Creative solutions to complex technical challenges
 - 🤝 Strong team collaboration and technical leadership